sfinnie/rebar3_cowboy/readme.md

 For now, copy [cowboy_handler.template](cowboy_handler.template) and [cowboy_handler.erl](cowboy_handler.erl) to your `~/.config/rebar3/templates` directory.

-**TODO** convert this to a rebar3 module so it can be installed with rebar itself.
+**TODO**: convert this to a rebar3 module so it can be installed with rebar itself.

 ## Use